mpjexpress-project/mpjexpress/README-win.txt

 	  right-Click MPJ Daemon ->Properties, click "Log On" tab, For the option "Log on as:", select This account and put in the user name and password of this account, and start the service.
-6. Compile: javac -cp .;%MPJ_HOME%/lib/mpj.jar World.java
+6. Compile: javac -cp .;%MPJ_HOME%/lib/mpj.jar HelloWorld.java
-7. Execute: mpjrun.bat -np 4 -dev niodev World
+7. Execute: mpjrun.bat -np 4 -dev niodev HelloWorld
 8. Stop daemons: Go-to Control-Panel->Administrative Tools->Services-> MPJ Daemon
    and stop the service.